Sign in

 Download speeds of 100 Mbps should be enough for most families not only when you’re working but also when it’s time to relax.
 This sort of speed will allow you to stream the latest episodes from your favorite TV show while your partner is playing a game on the console and the kids are on their tablets.
 If you want to check out what your current download/upload internet speeds are currently you can use Speedtest by Ookla.

-What is an excellent Internet speed for working from home?
+What is an excellent internet speed for working from home?

 If you have a family who loves to spend most of their time online and into smart home systems, you should look into downloading speeds of 200 Mbps and more.
 This is a good speed for larger households where all family members play online games, stream Netflix, or watch videos in 4K.